The relation between accretion rate and jet power in early-type galaxies with thermally unstable hot atmospheres: Results

 where $\gamma$ is the adiabatic index (ratio of specific heats) of plasma filling the cavity.
 The value of the adiabatic index depends on whether the gas pressure support is caused by nonrelativistic ($\gamma=5/3$) or relativistic particles ($\gamma = 4/3$).
 Modern observations of massive clusters of galaxies via the Sunyaev-Zeldovich effect \citep[][]{Abdulla2019} have indicated that the X-ray cavities are filled mainly with relativistic gas ($\gamma = 4/3$) and the total enthalpy is therefore given by $H = 4 pV$, which is also in a good agreement with magnetohydrodynamical simulations \citep{Mendygral2011,McNamara2012}.

-The total enthalpy was numerically integrated on a linearly scaled Cartesian 3D grid of pressure, which was interpolated from the pressure profile using linear interpolation in log-log space (see Fig.~\ref{fig:pressure}), and under the assumption of spherical symmetry.
+The total enthalpy was numerically integrated on a linearly scaled Cartesian 3D grid of pressure, which was interpolated from the pressure profile using linear interpolation in log-log space (see Fig.~\ref{fig:pressure}) and under the assumption of spherical symmetry.
 In the case of IC$\,$4296, the thermal pressure of the gas at the position of the cavity was taken from \cite{Grossova2019}, which is based on \textit{XMM-Newton} measurements.
 Compared to the commonly used method based on estimating the $4pV$ work by using only the exact value of the pressure in the centre of the cavity and its total volume, this approach introduces for most prolate cavities and galaxies with a non-smooth pressure profile relative changes of up to 25 per cent.

 The geometry of cavities was assumed to be prolate or oblate ellipsoids with rotational symmetry along the semi-axis closer to the direction towards the centre of the galaxy.
 The volume of the ellipsoid is in general given by $V = 4 \pi / 3 \, r_{\text{l}} \, r_{\text{w}} \, r_{\text{d}}$, where $r_{\text{w}}$ (width) is the semi-axis of the ellipsoid which is perpendicular to the direction of the jet, $r_{\text{l}}$ (length) is the semi-axis along that direction and $r_{\text{d}}$ is the unknown depth of the cavity.
 For the calculations, we assumed the depth of the cavity to be equal to its width.
-Due to the assumption of this rotational symmetry and following \cite{Allen2006}, we accounted an uncertainty of a factor of $\sim 2$ for the volumes.
+To account for uncertainties caused by the unknown depths of cavities, by the potential irregularities of their shapes and also by projection effects, we introduced an additional factor of 2 uncertainty for their volumes.

 The total mechanical power required for inflating a cavity with internal energy $E$ is given by $P_{\mathrm{jet}} = \frac{E}{t_{\mathrm{age}}},$ where $t_{\mathrm{age}}$ is the age of the cavity.
 The ages of individual cavities were calculated from their galactocentric distances, $R$, and their inflation velocities, $v$, as $t_{\mathrm{age}} = R / v$.
 The velocity of the inflation was assumed to be equal to the average speed of sound in the hot medium, $c_{\mathrm{s}}$, along the path of the cavity.
 When integrating the surrounding pressure and estimating the age of the cavities, the galactocentric distances of cavities were calculated based on their angular distances.